domagalski/linux-video-streaming/README.md

-# Linux Video Conferencing using OBS Studio and Gstreamer/FFmpeg
+# Linux Video Conferencing and Streaming using OBS, Gstreamer, and FFmpeg

 There's currently a market shortage in standard USB webcams due to current events causing many people to be working from home.
 I didn't manage to buy one